 Miscellaneous: Fever (>1% to 6%)

-<1% (Limited to important and/or life-threatening): Abnormal thyroid function tests, acute porphyria, aggressive behavior, agranulocytosis, anemia, aplastic anemia, bone fracture, bone marrow depression, bradycardia, brain disease (rare), breast hypertrophy, cerebral atrophy (reversible or irreversible), coma (rare), decreased bone mineral density, decreased plasma carnitine concentrations, decreased platelet aggregation, dementia, DRESS syndrome, eosinophilia, Fanconi-like syndrome (rare, in children), galactorrhea, hemorrhage, hepatic failure, hepatotoxicity, hostility, hyperactivity, hyperammonemia, hyperammonemic encephalopathy (in patients with UCD), hyperandrogenism, hyperglycinemia, hypersensitivity angiitis, hypersensitivity reaction, hypofibrinogenemia, hyponatremia, hypothermia, leukopenia, lymphocytosis, macrocytosis, male infertility, ostealgia, osteopenia, pancytopenia, parotid gland enlargement, polycystic ovary syndrome (rare), psychosis, severe hypersensitivity (with multiorgan dysfunction), SIADH, Stevens-Johnson syndrome, suicidal ideation, suicidal tendencies, toxic epidermal necrolysis (rare), urinary tract infection
+<1%, postmarketing, and/or case reports: Abnormal behavior, abnormalities in sperm motility, abnormal thyroid function tests, acute porphyria, aggressive behavior, agranulocytosis, anaphylaxis, anemia, aplastic anemia, azoospermia, bone fracture, bone marrow depression, bradycardia, brain disease (rare), breast hypertrophy, cerebral atrophy (reversible or irreversible), change in prothrombin time, changes of hair (color, texture), coma (rare), decreased bone mineral density, decreased plasma carnitine concentrations, decreased platelet aggregation, decreased spermatozoa motility, dementia, developmental delay, disturbance in attention, DRESS syndrome, eosinophilia, erythema multiforme, euphoria, Fanconi-like syndrome (rare, in children), galactorrhea, hemorrhage, hepatic failure, hepatotoxicity, hirsutism, hostility, hyperactivity, hyperammonemia, hyperammonemic encephalopathy (in patients with UCD), hyperandrogenism, hyperglycinemia, hypersensitivity angiitis, hypersensitivity reaction, hypoesthesia, hypofibrinogenemia, hyponatremia, hypothermia, increased testosterone level, injection site inflammation, leukopenia, lymphocytosis, macrocytosis, male infertility, myelodysplasia, nail bed changes, nail disease, oligospermia, ostealgia, osteopenia, osteoporosis, pancytopenia, parotid gland enlargement, polycystic ovary syndrome (rare), psychomotor disturbance, psychosis, severe hypersensitivity (with multiorgan dysfunction), SIADH, skin photosensitivity, sleep disorder, spermatozoa disorder (abnormal morphology), Stevens-Johnson syndrome, suicidal ideation, suicidal tendencies, toxic epidermal necrolysis (rare), urinary incontinence, urinary tract infection

 Concerns related to adverse effects: